nllz/IRTF-HRPC/draft-report-1603210947.md

 In RFC 1984 {{RFC1984}}, the Internet Architecture Board (IAB) and the Internet Engineering Steering Group (IESG), the bodies which oversee architecture and standards for the Internet, expressed: "concern by the need for increased protection of international commercial transactions on the Internet, and by the need to offer all Internet users an adequate degree of privacy."
 Indeed, the IETF has been doing a significant job in this area {{RFC6973}} and {{RFC7258}}, considering privacy concerns as a subset of security concerns. {{RFC6973}}

 Besides privacy, the premise of this work is that it is possible to establish human rights consideratons for other aspects of connectivity embedded in standards and protocols.
 It also intended to build on the the idea that protecting all rights is as much a security concern in the Internet as is the protection of privacy.
 The research also intends to document other bases for consideration of human rights as core values in Internet architectures and protocols.
-This first phase of research focuses on freedom of expression and the right to association and assembly online.
+This first phase of reasearch focuses on freedom of expression and the right to association and assembly online.
 In doing so, given the interrelationship of all rights, other rights may be touched upon in the discussion, but the primary emphasis will be to discover where there are considerations that relate specicially to the Freedoms of Expression and of Association and Assembly.
 In the first phase there will also be a reliance on arguments based on securuty considerations, though the effect of other values will be considered.

 # Terminology

 The terminology being used in this project was defined in {{HRPC-GLOSSARY}} and is applied in {{HRPC-Research}}.

 The process of developing a glossary has involved taking the variety of glossaries defined by the IETF in its various RFCs, comparing the terms both among the various RFC definitions and with terminology used in human rights field to produced a synthesized set of definitions after discussion in the research group.
 The goal is to produce a set of terms, using existing terminology, that can assist clear discussion among engineering experts and human rights experts.
-At this point in the research this vocabulary has been provisionally accepted in the research group.
+At this point in the research this vocabulary has been provisionally accepted in the rresearch group.

-The glossary also includes the definitions of some complex terms, such as Freedom of Expression ans Freedom of Association, that relies of several of the other defined terms.
-Some of these complex defintions are still under discussion.
+The glossary also includes the definitions of some complex terms, such as security and connectivity that relies of several of the other defined terms.
+Some of these complext defintions are still under discussion.

 # Theory